agilestarskim/GrassView/README.md

 The order of date doesn't matter. view will sort them automatically

-Duplicate dates are shown as random dates

 Value means how much work at that time

-Value's range is 1 ~ 10
+Value's range is 0 ~ 10

 OutOfRange doesn't occur error but the cell would be invisible